-GeoMax instruments are manufactured, assembled and adjusted to a high quality.
+Description GeoMax instruments are manufactured, assembled and adjusted to a high quality.
 Quick temperature changes, shock or stress can cause deviations and decrease the instrument accuracy.
 It is therefore recommended to calibrate the instrument from time to time.
 This can be done in the field by running through specific measurement procedures.
 The procedures are guided and have to be followed carefully and precisely as described in the following chapters.
 Some other instrument errors and mechanical parts can be adjusted mechanically.

-Electronic calibration

-The following instrument errors can be checked and calibrated electronically:

-- · Horizontal collimation error, also called line-of-sight error. - Vertical index error, and simultaneously the electronic level.

-For determining these errors, it is necessary to measure in both faces, but the procedure can be started in any face.

-Mechanical calibration

-The following instrument parts can be calibrated mechanically:

-- Circular level on the instrument and tribrach.

-- Laser plummet.

-- Screws on the tripod.

-During the manufacturing process, the instrument errors are carefully determined and set to zero.
-As mentioned, these errors can change and it is highly recommended to redetermine them in the following situations:

-- · Before the instrument is used for the first time.

-- Before every high precision survey.

-- After rough or long periods of transport.

-- After long periods of work or storage.

-- If the temperature difference between current environment and the temperature at the last calibration is more than 10°C (18°F).
+Electronic calibration The following instrument errors can be checked and calibrated electronically: Horizontal collimation error, also called line-of-sight error.
+Vertical index error, and simultaneously the electronic level.
+(B) For determining these errors, it is necessary to measure in both faces, but the procedure can be started in any face.
+Mechanical calibration The following instrument parts can be calibrated mechanically: Circular level on the instrument and tribrach.
+Laser plummet.
+Screws on the tripod.
+(B) During the manufacturing process, the instrument errors are carefully determined and set to zero.
+As mentioned, these errors can change and it is highly recommended to redetermine them in the following situations: Before the instrument is used for the first time.
+Before every high precision survey.
+After rough or long periods of transport.
+After long periods of work or storage.
+If the temperature difference between current environment and the temperature at the last calibration is more than 10°C (18°F).
+12.2 Preparation Before determining the instrument errors, level-up the instrument using the electronic level.

-11.2 Preparation

-GEMAX

-Before determining the instrument errors, level-up the instrument using the electronic level.
 The Level & Plummet is the first screen to appear after turning on the instrument.
 The tribrach, the tripod and the ground should be very stable and secure from vibrations or other disturbances.

-The instrument should be protected from direct sunlight in order to avoid thermal expansion on one side only.

-Before starting to work, the instrument has to become acclimatised to the ambient temperature.
-Approximately two minutes per °C of temperature difference from storage to working environment, but at least 15 min, should be taken into account.

-11.3 Calibrating Line-of-Sight and Vertical Index Error
+(B) The instrument should be protected from direct sunlight in order to avoid thermal expansion on one side only.
+(B) Before starting to work, the instrument has to become acclimatised to the ambient temperature.
+Approx- imately two minutes per °C of temperature difference from storage to working environment, but at least 15 min, should be taken into account.
+12.3 Calibrating Line-of-Sight and Vertical Index Error Line-of-sight error The line-of-sight error, or horizontal collimation error is the deviation from the perpendicular between the tilting axis and the line of sight.

-Line-of-sight error

-The line-of-sight error, or horizontal collimation error is the deviation from the perpendicular between the tilting axis and the line of sight.
 The effect of the line-of-sight error to the horizontal direction increases with the vertical angle.

-- a) Tilting axis

-- b) Line perpendicular to tilting axis

-- c) Horizontal collimation, or line-of-sight, error

-- d) Line-of-sight

-Vertical index error
+ings.